RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	GLBA
 Answer: B

-### Question # 21 - What type of effort attempts to bring all of an organization’s cloud activities under more  centralized control?
+### [important] Question # 21 - What type of effort attempts to bring all of an organization’s cloud activities under more  centralized control?
 A.	Cloud access service broker
 B.	Cloud orchestration
 C.	Cloud governance